garrettthorn/Zsh-Gmail-Api/README.md

 Once you obtain a refresh token, you'll be able to hardcode these credentials into your script so the script will be able to obtain a new access token each time the script executes.

-Of course, storing credentials is plain-text is always a bad idea, even on a hardened machine.
+Of course, storing credentials in plain-text is always a bad idea, even on a hardened machine.
 So do this at your own risk.

 ## Sending HTML Emails
 After you've obtained your client ID, client secret, and refresh tokens, you can send a simple HTML email using the [send-html-email.sh](https://github.com/garrettthorn/Zsh-Gmail-Api/blob/main/send-html-email.sh) file in this repo.
 This script will save your HTML content to a file at /private/tmp/message.html (by default), and remove the file once it's sent.